Uzès, France in Autumn: Markets, Wine, and Where to Stay

 Walk to the Eure Valley

-One of the easiest and most rewarding things to do in Uzès in autumn is to follow the old footpath down to the Vallée de l’Eure.
+One of the easiest things to do in Uzès in autumn is to follow the old footpath down to the Vallée de l’Eure.
 It’s a short walk (maybe ten minutes from the edge of town) but it drops you into a completely different landscape: riverside paths, mossy ruins, and open green spaces where locals walk their dogs or sit with a book.

 This is where the Romans sourced the water for Nîmes, and traces of the original aqueduct still line the path.
 It’s not a big-ticket site, and that’s what makes it so worth doing.
 You don’t need to be on a tour.
 Just walk, follow the path along the water, and go as far as you feel like.
 Bring a sandwich or something from the market and make it a picnic.